Meeting and surpassing all audience expectations every day.

 I forget the numbers.

-The question it's a fascinating social media question.
+The question, it's a fascinating social media question.

 You know, why does Peyton Manning get less respect?

-Um I think I think it's Indianapolis versus Boston.
+And I think it's Indianapolis versus Boston.

-And there's other other uh extraneous factors.
+And there's other extraneous factors.

-But this really comes down as it always does to the game.
+But this really comes down, as it always does, to the game.

-The Patriots uh it's an amazing team.
+The Patriots, it's an amazing team.

 They are as adaptive as a championship team as I've ever seen.